Teleshuttle works as an innovation

 CoTV -

-linking Web browsing to TV viewing
+linking Web browsing and mobile devices to TV viewing

 -